kanisterio/kanister/docs/functions.rst

    `timeout`, Yes, `string`, wait timeout `conditions`, Yes, `map[string]interface{}`, keys should be ``allOf`` and/or ``anyOf`` with value as ``[]Condition``

-Condition struct:
+``Condition`` struct:

 .. code-block:: yaml
   :linenos:

-  - condition: "Go template condition to return true or false"
+  condition: "Go template condition to return true or false"
   objectReference:
     apiVersion: "Kubernetes API version"
     resource: "Kubernetes resource to wait on"
     name: "Name of the resource"

 .. note::
-    We can refer object key value in go template condition by fetching it with the help of a ``$`` prefix JSON-path syntax.
+    We can refer object key value in go template condition with the help of a ``$`` prefix JSON-path syntax.

 Example: